kaustavha/luvit-docs/doc/api/child_process.markdown

 Note that the child process stdio streams might still be open.

-Also, note that Node.js establishes signal handlers for `'SIGINT'` and `'SIGTERM`', so it will not terminate due to receipt of those signals, it will exit.
+Also, note that luvit establishes signal handlers for `'SIGINT'` and `'SIGTERM`', so it will not terminate due to receipt of those signals, it will exit.